Skip to content

 0.4

-In 2024, a total of 26 employees celebrated milestone service anniversaries.
-The Swiss Youth Hostels appreciate the high level of loyalty of their employees and are proud of the fact that, in the reporting year, 14 employees had worked for the organisation for more than 20 years, 2 of them for more than 30 years.
+In 2025, 31 employees celebrated a milestone service anniversary.
+The Swiss Youth Hostels appreciate the high level of loyalty of their employees and are proud that in the reporting year, 5.4% of all employees had worked for the organisation for more than 15 years, 0.9% of them for more than 25 years.

 Basic and advanced training